eezstreet/SWATEliteForce/README.md

 		* Likewise, the player will not be harmed by flashbangs if they have a helmet
 		* (Previously, the player was immune to CS gas but not flashbangs, despite having the complete opposite equipment for this)
 	- AI-controlled officers will automatically report any suspects or civilians that they restrain.
+	- New Features removed, Training mission brought back.
+### Multiplayer ###
+  - Texture packs (such as SWAT 4: GEM) can now be used online without causing problems.
 ### Suspects ###
 	- Modified morale alters:
 		"Weapon Drop" morale modifier increased substantially.